LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ```

 ### 2.4 Sections Matter!
-It may be of interest which module is assigned to as certain study section for a brief insight into the curriculum.
-Therefore, I write a dictionary with study sections as keys and lists of modules as values.
-Each list (value) is assigned to a certain key.
+It may be of interest which module may be classified in a certain study section.
+This offers deeper insights into the curriculum.
+Therefore, we write a dictionary with study sections as keys and lists of modules as values.
+Each module list (value) is assigned to a certain section (key).

 ```python
   import numpy as np